buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_4_Make_It_Official.md

 ```
 As previously mentioned, we're importing the NonFungibleToken interface from the account it's deployed to.
 We use it when declaring our contract, telling the compiler that our contract meets the requirements of the interface.

 What's an interface?
-It's an abstract type that defines the the behaviour of things that implement it.
+It's an abstract type that defines the behaviour of things that implement it.
 Still confused?
 Me too lol.

 You can think of an interface like a set of rules or a description.
-Imagine the interface for a sedan: 4 doors, enclosed body (no open roof), separate section for the driver and passengers.
-If I showed you a fancy 2 door BMW without a roof, you'd tell me that isn't a sedan!
+Imagine the interface for a sedan: 4 doors, an enclosed body (no open roof), and a separate section for the driver and passengers.
+If I showed you a fancy 2-door BMW without a roof, you'd tell me that isn't a sedan!
 Similarly, contract interfaces help us define and set standards.
-If I declare that my contract is meets the NFT interface but don't implement all the requirements, it won't run.
+If I declare that my contract meets the NFT interface but then I don't implement all the requirements, it won't run.

 ```
   pub var totalSupply: UInt64